 - For the 2012 Modern Penthalon event, pistols were replaced with laser guns.
 It was also the first Olympic Games in which the running and shooting events were combined - athletes completed three rounds of shooting each followed by a 1 km run.

-- In Mexico City 1968, Swedish pentathlete Hans-Grunner Liljenwall is the first to be disqualified for drug use, having tested positive for excessive alcohol (more firsts).
+- In Mexico City 1968, Swedish pentathlete Hans-Grunner Liljenwall was the first to be disqualified for drug use, having tested positive for excessive alcohol (more firsts).

 - The best all-time performing Modern Pentathlete at the Olympic Games is Hungarian András Balczó who won 3 gold and 2 silver between 1960–1972.
 No other athlete has won three gold medals.
 See more on the Greatest Modern Pentathlete at the Olympics.

 - US athlete Sheila Taormina competed in the Modern Pentathlon in 2008, making her the first woman to qualify for the Olympics in three different sports (swimming, triathlon and modern pentathlon).

 The name modern pentathon was used to distinguish it from the Pentathlon, which was an ancient Greek athletics event consisting of five competitions each representing techniques useful in battle. (more about ancient Olympic events)